A University-Wide Focus on Studying the Humanities Broadens Students’ Horizons

-Brett McCormick, Ph.D., chair of the University’s Division of Humanities, helps ensure that students have a variety of opportunities to study the humanities, enabling them to discover new interests, enrich their education, and prepare for success throughout their lives.
+Brett McCormick, Ph.D., chair of the University’s Department of Human Sciences, helps ensure that students have a variety of opportunities to study the humanities, enabling them to discover new interests, enrich their education, and prepare for success throughout their lives.

 September 26, 2019